A quick summary:

 Once you’ve calculated employee retention and turnover, the next step is to look at the happiness and satisfaction of your team.
 This may reveal early on, exactly why people are coming and going.

 Believe it or not, many employers simply don’t record or track their team's happiness in the workplace.
 Yet, with so many reasons people leave because of how they feel in the workplace, it’s very surprising.
-We’ve covered three super important metrics to track happy employees in much more depth here!
+We’ve written extensively about three super important metrics to track happy employees!

 One of the most common satisfaction metrics is the ESI (Employee Satisfaction Index), to calculate simply ask your employees the following on a scale of 1 to 10: